Ravindrakapse/Google_street_view_building-classification/README.md

 ### Files Description for ResNet

-- **ResNet_MLCPS.ipynb**:
+- **ResNet.py**:
-    - This Jupyter notebook contains the code to train and validate the ResNet50 model on the building dataset.
+    - This file contains the code to train and validate the ResNet50 model on the building dataset.
 It uses transfer learning with a pre-trained model (ImageNet) and includes data preprocessing and augmentation steps.
     - The notebook will load the dataset, apply preprocessing (resizing images to 244x244), and train the ResNet model.
 After training, it saves the best model weights (`ResNet244_detected.h5`).

 - **ResNet244_detected.h5**: